Daniel-Ozeas/Data-lake-project/README.md

 ## About Files

-The project have three files:
+The project has three files:

 1. etl.py - reads data from S3, processes data using Spark, and writes them back to S3

 2. dl.cfg - contains AWS credentials

-3. readme.md - provides a summary about the project and some decisions.
+3. readme.md - provides a summary of the project and some decisions.